-Humanities I Honors is an immersive, interdisciplinary experience focusing on the development of student geospatial literacy through central concepts and developments in philosophy, architecture, literature, music, religion, and art from the Medieval, Renaissance, and Classical eras.

-Geospatial literacy describes an individual's ability to view, interact, and interpret their world.
-This course requires students to reflect on themselves and their place in the contemporary world relative to works that have had a profound impact on the human experience, and build skills through language, cognition, and sensory perception by participating in a variety of performance-based classroom and field trip experiences.

-Throughout the course, teachers will assess the learners and provide feedback to support individual growth and achievement.
-Successful completion of this course will be measured by practice in developing, examining, and expressing the student's own thoughts and interpretations.
-They will gain experience and confidence in their ability to share ideas and use language with clarity, force, fluency, and imagination.

-This course can be counted in fulfillment of the state mandated five (5) credits of the Visual and Performing Arts, and/or in partial fulfillment of the 130 total credits required for graduation.
+Course Title: Chamber Singers Honors Course Number: 1M1CS

+Grade(s): 10-12 Credits: 5

+Prerequisites: At least one year in Concert Length: Full Year

+Choir and/or Audition

+AND Teacher Recommendation

-Course Description: Chamber Singers Honors is designed for students who want to explore and learn more difficult choral repertoire at a vigorous pace and perform frequently throughout the school year.
+Chamber Singers Honors is designed for students who want to explore and learn more difficult choral repertoire at a vigorous pace and perform frequently throughout the school year.
 Performances are an integral part of the course and include concerts, competitions, festivals and special events, which will be outlined in a performance calendar.
 This course requires students to perform with proper vocal technique, understand and apply music theory concepts, analyze and describe the historical and cultural context of music, utilize the expressive qualities of music, and demonstrate an ability to read music.

-Students will develop skills through the study, analysis, performance, and critique of varied choral repertoire from the middle ages through modern/contemporary works.
+Students will develop skills through the study, analysis, performance, and critique of varied choral repertoire from the Middle Ages through modern/contemporary works.
 This course also requires students to participate in one lesson lab period per week.
 These small group instruction lessons will reinforce concepts being covered in all instrumental and honors music ensembles.
 Lesson labs will be scheduled in the fall.
 Successful completion of this course will be measured through class participation, written/research assignments, part and theory testing, sight singing exams and performance assessments.
 Student participation in performances beyond the regular school day is expected as performances are an indispensable function of the curriculum intended to culminate student core academic learning and provide character-building experiences.
 This course can be counted in fulfillment of the state mandated five (5) credits of the Visual and Performing Arts, and/or in partial fulfillment of the 130 total credits required for graduation.

+Course Title: Concert Band Course Number: 1M1CB Grade(s): 9-12 Credits: 5 Prerequisites: Audition AND Teacher Recommendation Length: Full Year

 Concert Band is designed for music learning through instrumental performance.
-This course requires students to take into account proper instrumental technique, theory/fundamentals,
+This course requires students to take into account proper instrumental technique, theory/fundamentals, historical context, musical elements, and appropriate performance practice.
+Performances are an integral part of the course and include concerts, competitions, festivals and special events, which will be outlined in a performance calendar.